jkudase/Network_Capacity_Using_Ford_Fulkerson/README.md

 A solution to find maximum air space capacity for a simplified version for the given problem is implemented:

-To find rthe maximum air space capacity between LAX-NY on a particular date considering 10 intermediate airports and also the corresponding flights.
+To find the maximum air space capacity between LAX-NY on a particular date considering 10 intermediate airports and also the corresponding flights.